Day of the Barricades: Timing

 The timing of the tumult was not as well coordinated with the sailing of the Spanish Armada against England (Note: The Armada set sail from Lisbon 28 May.) as the Spanish ambassador, Mendoza, had planned, but it still effectively distracted any Huguenot interference.
-The staunchly Catholic populace of Paris harbored genuine animosity towards king Henri III for several reasons.
+The staunchly Catholic populace of Paris harbored genuine animosity towards King Henri III for several reasons.
 First, his unacceptable mignons and his fashionable court were perceived as effete and disengaged.
 Second, they were seen as all too ready to come to terms with the Protestants and the heir presumptive to the French throne, Henri of Navarre, who had not yet been formally designated heir to the childless Henri III.
 Finally, the Parisians were alarmed due to the troops posted in the city.
 Thus, the emotions were easy to exploit.

-From his strong position, Guise forced the King to sign at Rouen the Édit d'union, registered at Paris 21 July.
+From his strong position, Guise forced the King to sign at Rouen the Édit d'union, registered at Paris on 21 July.
 By its terms the King promised never to conclude a truce or peace with the "hérétiques", to forbid public office to any who would not take a public oath of their Catholicité and never to leave the throne to a prince who was not Catholic; secret clauses extended amnesty to all deeds of the Catholic League, accorded support to its troops and made over to the League additional fortified places de sécurité.
 Two weeks later the duc de Guise was named lieutenant général of the kingdom.
-However, on 23 December of that year, the duc de Guise was assassinated in Blois by the bodyguards of the king; de Guise's brother, Louis II de Lorraine, was assassinated the following day.
+However, on 23 December of that year, the duc de Guise was assassinated in Château de Blois by the bodyguards of the king; de Guise's brother, Louis II de Lorraine, was assassinated the following day.

 Pierre Matthieu recalled the events of the Journée des barricades in his La Guisiade (1589).